 15) Rubbish Bin Bag

 You’re guaranteed to create rubbish when you travel, and having somewhere that is easy to access, outside of the vehicle and convenient is an absolute must.
-We run a Rubbish Bin Bag from Bushranger, and its been fantastic for more than 10 years.
+We run a rubbish Spare Wheel Bag from Bushranger, and its been fantastic for more than 10 years.
 You can get a heap of different types today, including custom canvas ones to protect your tyres, but they are a brilliant idea and something everyone should have.

 16) Fire extinguisher